Related articles you might enjoy:

 To protect either type of gasket, keep sharp objects away from them.
 Rings, ear rings and watch bands can cause a tear; remove them when donning or removing gaskets.

-After wearing a garment with latex gaskets, rinse them thoroughly with clean, salt-free water, dry the gaskets with towels and coat them with either 303 Aerospace Protectant or McNett Seal Saver.
+After wearing a garment with latex gaskets, rinse them thoroughly with clean, salt-free water, dry the gaskets with towels and coat them wit 303 Aerospace Protectant.

 The neoprene gaskets have fabric on the outside, which protects them from sunlight.
 On NRS tops the neoprene is covered on the inside with a GlideSkin™ coating, which should also be rinsed and dried after use, and will benefit from a coat of 303.